abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 ### npm scripts

-It is a tool that automates different parts of the build process.
+It is a tool that automates different parts of the build process (Triggering Build Workflow).
 For frontend development, tasks include `minifying code`, `optimizing images`, `running tests`, etc.

 - The `"scripts"` property of your `package.json` file supports a number of built-in scripts and their preset life cycle events as well as arbitrary scripts.
 These all can be executed by running `npm run-script <stage>` or `npm run <stage>` for short.
 - Pre and post commands with matching names will be run for those as well (e.g. `premyscript`, `myscript`, `postmyscript`).
 Scripts from dependencies can be run with `npm explore <pkg> -- npm run <stage>`.